PayRequest/payrequest.github.io/index.md

 </div>
 <div class="service-title"><h3>Payment Pages</h3></div>
 <div class="service-desc">
-<p>With PayRequest you can create your own payrequest.me payment page</p>
+<p>With PayRequest you can create your own payrequest.me payment page, with your own branding.</p>
 <a class="btn-simple mt-3" href="/payment-pages">Read More <i class="fa fa-long-arrow-right"></i></a>
 </div>